 One of the failures in operating supply chains or service systems is the lack of full cooperation among the various units that make up the chain.
 Cooperation can find expression in providing information, conveying inventory or coordinating policy among the various units in the chain.
 An example of this is the transfer of goods between retailers in the same network when some of them have inventory and others lack inventory.
 Inventory transfer enables an increase in sales.
 One of the accepted disciplines for understanding the impact of cooperation on the system as a whole and on each separate unit in the system is cooperative game theory, which helps in investigating the optimal policy and in fairly allocating costs or profits among the various units, in order to maintain the stability of the chain.

 In light of the broad public understanding of the importance of maintaining environmental quality and the need to integrate sustainability issues into the management of firms, research on operational strategy also deals with the interface between industrial ecology and operations, with a focus on decision making that incorporates measuring economic performance and the environmental impact of the systems and the products.
 Among the issues researched are: the end of the life cycle of products, and particularly the collection and disposal of electronic waste, the environmental effects of the penetration into the market of electric vehicles and alternatives to fuel-based energy, the environmental and economic implications of a transition to cooperative economics, green supply chain management, improving energy efficiency, and the use of tools such as life cycle assessment in business decision making.

-Head of Operational Strategy Department
+Head of Management Department